How to Teach a Dog to Fetch

 The game of fetch wins the prize as the ultimate good-for-us, good-for-them activity.
 It gives dogs exercise without humans having to work up a sweat and is a great way to teach dogs the crucial skill of dropping an object on cue.
 Since it’s fun and interactive, it enhances the relationship between people and dogs.

-A few dogs are really good at fetch (and some will even play it by themselves).
+Few dogs are actually good at fetch (and some will even play it by themselves).
 All you have to do is find a likely object (a ball, a stick, a pine cone), throw it, and enjoy the fun of a good game with your dog.
 If you have one of these dogs, you can give them lots of exercise and they will, quite literally, consider you the best game in town.
 For the rest of us, there are ways to teach a dog to fetch so that you can both enjoy playing it.
 Many dogs who aren’t naturals at the game love to fetch once someone has taught them how to play.

 Step by Step: Teach Your Dog to Fetch

-To make it as likely as possible for your dog to take an interest in the game of fetch, begin teaching her inside the house.
+To make it as likely as possible for your dog to take an interest in the game of fetch, begin teaching them inside the house.
 I know, I know, playing fetch in the house seems crazy, but it’s only temporary.
 Eventually, you’ll be playing outside — but by starting indoors where there are fewer distractions, it’s easier for your dog to focus.
 (For the sake of simplicity, I’m going to use the word “ball,” but fetch can be played with any toy your dog finds appealing.)

 Step 1.
 Play with the ball yourself for a few moments.